South Africa Rugby Tour Blog

 The players need not have worried – the opposition scored first but we responded just six minutes later with a try of our own, they responded with two more and we replied with another converted try then just moments before half time they managed another one.
 Half time score 20-12.

 The second half began just as well, this time Clayesmore were the first to score but Somerset College responded.
 Play continued with lots of strong performances both from those who played for the 1st XV last season and also from those making their debuts.
-The players did their best to give their 100% although there are areas to improve and I’m sure Mr Gibbs and Mr Fraser are already building this into their plans for the training session tomorrow.
+The players did their best to give their 100% although there are areas to improve and I’m sure Mr Gibbs is already building this into his plans for the training session tomorrow.
 Full time score 25-19.

 This evening we ate at the hotel as a large group.
 There are lots of weary boys, but they should be going to bed tonight pleased with their efforts so far although I am sure they will sleep well tonight!